okebinda/base.api.python/README.md

 This repository holds the source code for a simple RESTful API written in Python using Flask that can be used as the starter package for a new project.
 It also contains a virtual machine for local development.

 Contains the source code for two API domains: base.api.python.vm and base.api.admin.python.vm.
 The first is the public API for user-facing products, the second is the private API for administrator use to manage data.
 The two APIs have different routes and schema, while sharing the data model, library and dependencies.
-They are packaged independently for deployment.
+The build process creates a single artifact that can serve both APIs, determined by configuration settings.

 Local development is run on a local virtual machine managed by Vagrant.
 To install the virtual machine, make sure you have installed Vagrant (https://www.vagrantup.com/) and a virtual machine provider, such as VirtualBox (https://www.virtualbox.org/).